 - And the Praetorian Academy, PS238's rival which is heavily troped to be a supervillain school: you've got your Evil Headmaster, your Military Discipline, your Faceless Minion Masks, your overly-militaristic student codenames, and of course the overwhelming arrogance that they are far superior to their rival school.

 - Which is eventually subverted; the discipline and the minion masks, as it turns out, is not to create supervillains; it's because the headmaster uses them as methods to instill order and curtail what he views as tendencies towards becoming "uncontrolled" metahumans.

-- the Phantom Lady became dean of Université Notre Dame des Ombres which is a french womans boarding superhero boarding school.
-Or possibly villans school. its a little unclear.
+- The Phantom Lady became dean of Université Notre Dame des Ombres which is a French women's superhero boarding school.
+Or possibly villains school.
+It's a little unclear.

 - The manga-inspired French comic book Sentai School.

 - The Legion Academy from The Legion Of Super-Heroes.

 - The comic Necessary Evil has the eponymous Supervillan School.
 They've also implied the existence of a good counterpart.

 - The Avengers' Initiative program is somewhat like this, but blurs the line heavily between "school" and "boot camp."
 Not many other examples listed here take young teens and put sniper rifles in their hands...